raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 ### Customised Under and Over sampling: Multi-resampler

-As the previous sampling methods only managed to either down sample or up sample, I thought it might be a good idea to combine both methods.
+The previous sampling methods only managed to either down sample or up sample.
+For a multi class imbalance dataset, I thought it might be a good idea to combine both methods.

 The following function first finds the mean or median count of all classes.
 Next, it under sample the classes with counts higher than